PyconUK/2016.pyconuk.org/pages/sponsorship.md

 ## Corporate Social Responsibility

-We know that some sponsors support the conference as part of a Corporate Social Responsibility initiaive, and we will work with you to produce a CSR report if this is required.
+We know that some sponsors support the conference as part of a Corporate Social Responsibility initiative, and we will work with you to produce a CSR report if this is required.